alexkoren-dev/Helmi_predico/README.md

 ![](https://github.com/HelmiDev03/IotPredctionDiseaseSystem/blob/main/screenshots/Picture13.jpg)

-### Go to the [Official Documentation](https://github.com/HelmiDev03/IotPredctionDiseaseSystem/blob/main/Cahier%20De%20Charge.pdf) file for detailed information about the project
+### Go to the [Official Documentation](https://github.com/HelmiDev03/IotPredctionDiseaseSystem/blob/main/Cahier%20De%20Charge.pdf)  for detailed information about the project
 and if you like this idea, a star means a lot